goldlilys/card-block-playground/readme.txt

 - DateTimePicker Component is outputting a timestamp and need a way to format the output.
 Used the default @wordpress/i18n for formatting the date.

+- After adding the Date formatting on the save.js, when editing the Block, the formatting of the date becomes Invalid.
+Got stuck on this part.

 - Having issues with getting the tags or categories to list out for the bottom or more like I tried using the CheckboxControl Component and it's not outputting the options. https://developer.wordpress.org/block-editor/reference-guides/components/checkbox-control/ So instead used SelectControl with manual options to display something.